-Second round of Brexit talks start amid sense of urgency
+Brexit talks restart in sense of urgency

 The second round of Brexit negotiations kicks off on Monday (17 July) in Brussels, focusing on the key issues of the divorce agreement.

 The EU’s top negotiator, Michel Barnier, will meet with the UK’s Brexit minister, David Davis, in the morning.
-Detailed talks will to start in the afternoon with a discussion on the objectives for the second round of talks, which will go on until Thursday.
+Detailed talks will start in the afternoon with a discussion on the objectives for the second round of talks, which will go on until Thursday.

 Thank you for reading EUobserver!